ICTQual AB Level 3 Certificate in Information Quality – Objectivity

 This qualification is designed for learners who want to strengthen their ability to manage information with impartiality and fairness.
 It suits both newcomers to data‑related fields and professionals seeking to formalise or enhance their skills in objectivity and governance.

-The Level 3 Certificate in Information Quality – Objectivity is a 5 credits programme designed to be completed in full-time study over this period, with a focus on both theoretical learning and practical application.
+The ICTQual AB Level 3 Certificate in Information Quality – Objectivity is a 5 credits programme designed to be completed in full-time study over this period, with a focus on both theoretical learning and practical application.

 ICTQual AB Level 3 Certificate in Information Quality – Objectivity is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.